a-chris/medium-no-thanks/README.md

 </p>

 ## Extra features

-[x] Dark mode friendly (only for Android 10 and greater) [] Detecting the availability of a new release
+- [x] Dark mode friendly (only for Android 10 and greater)
+- [] Detecting the availability of a new release
-[] Keeping a list of read posts
+- [] Keeping a list of read posts

 ## What you can't do using this app
-* You won't be able to clap or comment a post
+* You won't be able to clap or comment any post

 ## Under the hood